-- 2. Microeconomics is the study of
+249. Microeconomics is the study of

-- a. how money affects the economy.

 - b. how individual households and firms make decisions.

 - c. how government affects the economy.

 - d. how the economy as a whole works.

-- 3. Macroeconomics is the study of

-- a. individual decision makers.
+LEARNING OBJECTIVES: ECON.MANK.204 - Given a scenario, determine if a microeconomist or a a. individual decision makers.

+250. Macroeconomics is the study of

-- b. international trade.
+b. international trade.

-- c. economy-wide phenomena.
+c. economy-wide phenomena.

-- d. markets for large products.
+d. markets for large products.

+LEARNING OBJECTIVES: ECON.MANK.204 - Given a scenario, determine if a microeconomist or a

-- 4. A microeconomist as opposed to a macroeconomist might study - a. the effect of a national healthcare program on the nation's unemployment rate. - b. the effect of new regulations on production in the pulp and paper industry. - c. the effect of changes in interest rates on gross domestic product. - d. the growth rate of production in the economy.
+251. A microeconomist - as opposed to a macroeconomist - might study

+- a. the effect of a national healthcare program on the nation's unemployment rate. - b. the effect of new regulations on production in the pulp and paper industry. - c. the effect of changes in interest rates on gross domestic product. - d. the growth rate of production in the economy.